Dear Nurtur Aveda Institutes Institute Family,

 We’re passionate about connecting people to a rewarding career in the beauty industry and are taking every measure possible to ensure that your dreams remain on track during the coronavirus crisis.
 Our team members are executing a rigorous sanitation protocol to ensure the safety and cleanliness of our facilities (see below for more information).
 In light of these protocols, we will continue to conduct in-person tours for all prospective students.

 We are continuing to assess all available information and continue to follow the recommendations of the relevant state and local departments of health, the CDC, and other local, state and national educational professionals.
-If the Institute is closed, prospective students will receive notification with as much advance notice as possible to give alternative methods to do a virtual admissions tour via video conference.

 What are we doing to ensure the safety of our facility?